NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-sign.md

 - **`-CertificateFingerprint`**

-  Specifies the fingerprint of the certificate used to search a local certificate store for the certificate.
+  Specifies the SHA-1, SHA-256, SHA-384, or SHA-512 fingerprint of the certificate used to search a local certificate store for the certificate.

   > [!NOTE]
   > Starting with `NuGet.exe 6.12`, a `NU3043` warning is raised when a SHA-1 certificate fingerprint is passed.
-  > The value must be a SHA-256, SHA-384, or SHA-512 certificate fingerprint (in hexadecimal).
+  > SHA-1 is considered insecure and should no longer be used.

 - **`-CertificatePassword`**